 One would one of the most floristically diverse area of the world, the Cape, to furnish a cornucopia of uniquely African food specialties.
 Indeed, the intensity of plant use and the diversity of culinary methods are evidenced in the Khoekhoegowab lexicon (one of the indigenous languages of the Cape region) today.
 Some of the food folklore passed into the Afrikaans language, and some on to the settlers.
 Names of plants reveal their use, such as soutslaai (salt lettuce), dune spinach and besembos (broom bush).
 It was a beautiful revelation to see just how many plants can be enjoyed and have flavors so fine, they now delight gourmets in at least three restaurants in the region, as they have thousands of people for centuries.
 The supply of gourmet restaurants with rare, and pricier foods should be a good way of making income as a vegetable farmer.

 Unfortunately with our local African food, it is often not the rightful inheritors of this folk knowledge who get to benefit financially from it.
-For example the right to produce certain rooibos products was bought by someone who is neither a citizen of this country.
+For example the right to produce certain rooibos products was bought by someone who is not even a citizen of this country, let alone of the right 'ethnicity'.
 Rights to cultivation and breeding of certain Proteas as cut flowers have been bought by horticultural enterprises around the world.
 The profits from decorative cultivars of Pelargoniums were taken by the Dutch, and perfume producing Pelargoniums by the French hundreds of years ago, by default from developing and cultivating the plant material.
 Licensing, compensation and legal frameworks for working with Cape plant material need urgent revision.

 Local people with indigenous heritage may often not be developing things like perfume distilleries, even if they can see the potential, as a result of their lack of capital.